-The PulseBlasterUSB[TM] is a programmable multichannel pulse/delay generator that is capable of generating pulses and delays ranging from 50 ns to 4.5x107 seconds (~521 days) in length when operating with a 100 MHz clock frequency.
-The PulseBlasterUSB has up to 24 output channels, features highly flexible program flow control, and can accommodate pulse programs containing up to 4096 instructions; if more instructions are necessary, please contact SpinCore for more information.
+The PulseBlasterUSBTM is a programmable multichannel pulse/delay generator that is capable of generating pulses and delays ranging from 60 ns to 4.5x10 seconds (~521 days) in length when operating with a 100 MHz clock frequency.
+The PulseBlasterUSB has up to 24 output channels, features highly flexible program flow control, and can accommodate pulse programs containing up to 8192 instructions (see Appendix II: Available Firmware Designs).
 The PulseBlasterUSB is capable of generating complex output pulse patterns featuring very short and very long pulses in the same sequence with a resolution of one clock period (i.e., 10 ns at 100 MHz).